-1.4.5 Teacher Home
+1.5.5 Teacher Home

-When you log onto a teach account, you are first presented with the Teacher Home.
+When you log on to a teacher account, you are first presented with the Teacher Home.
 This page contains alot of the information you need about the project.
 Expand each section to get more advice on how to get the most out of the project.
 You can also access the Student Home page to use the same resources available to the students.

-1.4.6 Registering Students and Groups
+1.5.6 Registering Students and Groups